weterynarzfred/page_4/README.md

 - add a disclaimer
 - add tooltips explaining gui
 - make a working preview
-- add a slider to choose the ratio between choices
 - add better summary to main menu
 - save and load from a json file
 - add blurring to nsfw images